tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 * `callable` does not require users to use additional APIs and may be less overhead.

 Cons:
-* Less future proof as there could be different intepretation of callable passed as `dataset` to `model.fit` in the future.
+* Less future proof as there could be different interpretation of callable passed as `dataset` to `model.fit` in the future.

 ###### Option 2: dataset factory